Reconciling Predictive and Statistical Parity: A Causal Approach: Predictive Parity Decomposition

 The expansion shows us that the term is a weighted average of unit-level differences $y_{x_1}(u) - y_{x_0}(u)$.
 Each unit-level difference measures the causal effect of a transition $x_0 \to x_1$ on $Y$.
 The associated weights are given by the posterior $P(u \mid x_1, \widehat{y})$, which determines the probability mass corresponding to a unit $u$ within the set of all units compatible with $x_1, \widehat{y}$.
-Therefore, the term represents an average causal effect of $X$ on $Y$ for a specific group of units.
-Interestingly, for any set of units selected by $x_1, \widehat{y}$, the effect in Term (I) \textit{does not depend on the constructed predictor} $\widehat{Y}$, but only on the underlying system, i.e., it is not under the control of the predictor designer.
+Therefore, the term represents an average causal effect of $X$ on $Y$ for a specific group of units chosen by the $x_1, \widehat{y}$ conditioning.
+Interestingly, after selecting the units by $x_1, \widehat{y}$, the effect in Term (I) \textit{no longer depends on the constructed predictor} $\widehat{Y}$, but only on the true mechanism of $Y$ that already exists in the real world, i.e., it is not under the control of the predictor designer.
 The additional linear result in Cor.~\ref{cor:linear-pp-decomp} may also help the reader ground this idea, since it shows that Term (I) indeed captures the causal effect, which, in the linear case, can be obtained using the path-analysis of \citep{wright1934method}.

-To achieve the criterion $\text{PPM} = 0$, the second term needs to be exactly the reverse of the causal effect, captured by the spurious variations induced by changing $\widehat{y}_{x_0} \to \widehat{y}_{x_1}$ in the selection of units.
+Thus, to achieve the criterion $\text{PPM} = 0$, the second term needs to be exactly the reverse of the causal effect, captured by the spurious variations induced by changing $\widehat{y}_{x_0} \to \widehat{y}_{x_1}$ in the selection of units.
 The second term, which is in the control of the predictor $\widehat{Y}$ designer, needs to cancel out the causal effect measured by the first term for PPM to vanish.
 Therefore, we see that achieving predictive parity is about constructing $\widehat{Y}$ in a way that reflects the causal effect of $X$ on $Y$, across various groups of units.
-This key observation motivates a novel definition that we call \textit{causal predictive parity}: \begin{definition}[Causal Predictive Parity] Let $\widehat{Y}$ be a predictor of the outcome $Y$, and let $X$ be the protected attribute.
+This key observation motivates a novel definition of \textit{causal predictive parity}: \begin{definition}[Causal Predictive Parity] Let $\widehat{Y}$ be a predictor of the outcome $Y$, and let $X$ be the protected attribute.
 Then, $\widehat{Y}$ is said to satisfy causal predictive parity (CPP) with respect to a counterfactual contrast $(C_0, C_1, E, E)$ if

 Furthermore, $\widehat{Y}$ is said to satisfy CPP with respect to a factual contrast $(C, C, E_0, E_1)$ if

 \end{definition} The intuition behind the notion of causal predictive parity captures the intuition behind predictive parity.
 If a contrast $\mathcal{C}$ describes some amount of variation in the outcome $Y$, then it should describe the same amount of variation in the predicted outcome $\widehat{Y}$.
 For any of the contrasts Ctf-\{DE, IE, SE\} corresponding to a causal pathway, causal predictive parity would require that $\mathcal{C}(X, \widehat{Y}) = \mathcal{C}(X, Y)$.